Loading...

 Arches and Backdrops

 Of all the decor you can add to your ceremony, arches and backdrops just might be the most important.
-Not only are they beautiful stand-alone pieces, but they frame the most important aspect of your entire day: you two!
+Not only are they beautiful stand-alone pieces, but they frame the most important aspect of your entire day–you and your partner.
 We’ve seen everything from macrame to wood to wreaths to copper pipes.
 We may be biased, but we love them all!
-We could go on and on about how arches and backdrops make your ceremony look complete and polished, but we’d rather show you instead.
-Head over to our ceremony Pinterest board to see all of the arches and backdrops from our real weddings!
+We could go on and on about how these small details make a world of difference for your ceremony, but we’d rather show you instead.
+Head over to our ceremony Pinterest board to see all of the arches and backdrops from our real weddings.

 Seating

-Once the chairs are set, it’s time to add some pretty dimension to that aisle!
-We’ve got 45 beautiful wedding aisle markers to fit any style and any budget.
+Once the chairs are set, it’s time to add some pretty dimension to that aisle.
+To elevate your ceremony space, check out these wedding aisle decor ideas.

 Signage